forecastlab/forecast_dash/BUILD.md

 # Creating a Local Development Environment

+For most local development it is not necessary to set up docker.
 Use the following script to create a python virtual environment and install the required dependencies

     ./create_local_env.sh

+This only needs to be done once.
+Make sure you are working in that virtual environment.

+    source venv/bin/activate

+# Run the dash app
+From the dash/ directory
+    python app.py
+and direct your browser to http://0.0.0.0:5000/ .

+# Run the updater
+From the updater/ directory
+    python download.py
+to fetch new data.
+    R -f requirements.R
+to install new R packages and
+    python update.py
+to run the models.

 # Local build